Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Methodological and implementation details

 \subsection{Generator design}

-We first provide further theoretical arguments on the proposed task-specific circuit design with respect to encoding inductive bias with respect to typical families of FRQI image transformations.
-Finally, the extension to color images is specified, and the decoding procedure for invalid FRQI states, and finally define the task-agnostic circuit used as the quantum generator baseline.
+We first provide further theoretical arguments for the proposed task-specific circuit design and its inductive bias with respect to typical families of FRQI image transformations.
+We then specify the extension to color images, detail the decoding procedure for invalid FRQI states, and finally define the task-agnostic circuit used as the quantum generator baseline.